Chancellors Court in Aston Webb

 Named after some of Birmingham’s most influential figures, these awards demonstrate that their vision of ground-breaking research with local, national and global impact is as alive today as it was when the University was founded in 1900.

 These awards recognise the very best academic work in our University.
-They also provide an opportunity to recognise our outstanding academic colleagues and celebrate their achievements with our most distinguished friends and stakeholders.
+Awarded at the Chancellor's Dinner, they also provide an opportunity to recognise our outstanding academic colleagues and celebrate their achievements with our most distinguished friends and stakeholders.

-Whilst each award will recognise a different area of expertise, all recognise work which has contributed to the advancement of the University’s reputation both nationally and internationally.
+Whilst each award recognises a different area of expertise, all recognise work which has contributed to the advancement of the University’s reputation both nationally and internationally.

-Hear from the award winner, Professor KK Cheng
+Hear from the award winner, Dr Sophie Pain

 The Joseph Chamberlain Award for Educational Advancement